Obama Takes Aim At Republican Jobs Plan

 "People are just gracious," he said.
 "Even the folks who don't vote for me are nice to me."

 And make no mistake, Obama has encountered plenty of people who didn't vote for him as his custom bus rolled through the midsection of the state, where the hardwood furniture business has taken a beating and unemployment is high.
 At a high school rally Monday night to promote his jobs plan in Wilkes County, Obama said he doesn't want to limit himself to liberal enclaves like Asheville or Chapel Hill.

-But in fact, there is a competing Republican jobs plan, offered up by a group of GOP senators.
+The competing Republican jobs plan was offered up by a group of GOP senators.
 Obama's 2008 opponent, John McCain, detailed that plan in a news conference last week.